The Norwegian State Housing Bank' role

 Although this distribution of roles remains, a shift has nevertheless taken place towards greater emphasis on social aspects of housing policies, deregulation of the markets and decentralisation.
 The emphasis is more on targeting people with special housing needs and less on supply-side measures.

 The primary aim of the Norwegian housing policy is to supply adequate and secure housing for all.
 Many people need support in order to find and retain adequate housing.
 This is both the case for individuals with special needs as well as those who experience financial difficulties in entering the housing market.
 Our job is to assist the municipalities, who are our most important customers, in providing a comprehensive solution for those needing assistance in the housing market.
-By using or combining our start loan, housing allowance, and housing grant, the aim is that more people will be able to obtain their own place to live either as a home owner or a tenant.
+By using or combining our start loan, housing allowance, and housing grant, the aim is that more people will be able to obtain and remain in their own home, either as an owner or as a tenant.

-Strengthening and further developing the role as a social-housing policy knowledge centre is a main priority for The Norwegian State Housing Bank.
+Strengthening and further developing the role as a social-housing policy knowledge centre is a priority for The Norwegian State Housing Bank.
 The NSHB has created several social-housing networks so that municipalities are able to transfer knowledge.
-We have played a special role in the implementation of the National Strategy for preventing and Combating Homelessness.
-The promotion of good housing for immigrants and refugees is also given high priority.
-Increasingly, we work cross-sectorally with other public agencies at State and municipal level to bring about good solutions for disadvantaged groups.